suwebdev/WATS-4000-gitbook/bootstrap-new-app/creating-a-new-vuejs-app.md

 * `babel` &mdash; code libraries that can transpile `.vue` files which can contain HTML, CSS and JavaScript into static HTML, CSS and JavaScript files as required by the browser
 * `linter` &mdash; code library that provides formatting and linting (syntax and style error detection)

+If you accept the original default, you won't get a linter config file.

 Here is a screenshot of what the process looks like when completed, and we can see a set of answers that will create a minimal project with no test frameworks or extras.